mdb/mdb.github.io/source/blog/2017-06-04-serialize-empty-structs-to-json-in-go.html.markdown

 teaser: How to avoid serializing an empty struct to JSON in Go?
 ---

-**Problem**: How to avoid serializing a Golang struct to JSON _without_ including an empty object representing an empty struct within the parent struct?
+**Problem**: How can a Golang struct be serialized to JSON _without_ including an empty object representing an empty struct within the parent struct?

 For example, given a `MyStruct` struct such as the following: